 One of the most frequent mistakes is cutting the sides too high, too fast, without creating a shape that complements the client's head and face.
 This can happen when you’re in a rush or misjudge the guard or blade size.
 With detachable clippers, grabbing the wrong blade can instantly take off too much hair.
 With adjustable clippers, forgetting to check your lever position can create an uneven line.
 Always start with a longer blade or guard than you think you need.
 You can always take more hair off, but you can’t put it back on.
 This simple habit gives you a safety net and ensures a more balanced, flattering result.

-Blade Alignment and Compatibility Issues
+Checking Blade Alignment and Compatibility

 Proper blade alignment is non-negotiable for a clean, even cut.
 If your blades are misaligned, they can pull hair or even nick your client’s skin.
 It’s a good practice to check the alignment on your trimmers and clippers regularly, especially after cleaning them or swapping parts.
 For detachable clippers, compatibility is also key.
 While many brands use the universal A5-style blade system, always double-check that the blades you buy are designed to fit your specific clipper model.
 Using an incompatible blade can lead to poor performance and potential damage to your tool’s motor and drive assembly.